33 Famous Serial Killers Whose Crimes Shocked The World

 Two undercover police officers finally apprehended Haarmann when he was arguing at a train station with teenager Karl Fromm, whom Haarmann had previously raped.
 Soon after, Fromm told the police of this crime, and they began to search Haarmann's home, where they found evidence of his many murders.

-The prosecutor at William Bonin's trial dubbed him the "the most arch-evil person who ever existed."
+The prosecutor at the trial of William Bonin dubbed him the "the most arch-evil person who ever existed."
 Over the course of just 12 months between 1979 and 1980, Bonin murdered between 21 and 36 people.
 He often discarded the bodies along the California freeway, earning him the name the Freeway Killer.

 The authorities already knew of Bonin because they had previously convicted him of sexual assault and the murder of a young hitchhiker in 1979.
 While on parole, he went on to molest another young boy, an act which should have landed him back in prison but didn't due to a "clerical error."